algosup/2023-2024-project-2-x86-retrogaming-team-2/Documents/Technical_specifications.md

 Now, our team is stick to use the x86 Assembly version due to DosBox being a x86 emulator.

+### x86 Microprocessor

+Franck told us to use the 16-bit microprocessor Intel 8086 for making our game.

+can work on modern machine

 ### Processus of installation
 AAA